 KADO MUIR, APP CO-WRITER: It's very important to me the work that my parents who've now passed on, I've done.
-My brothers and I are carrying on that tradition today.
+My brothers and I are carrying on that tradition today, were the only speakers of Ngalia dialect.
+Which three people in the world can speak this language, and what we're doing is we're creating an opportunity for others to be able to learn, engage with it.

 There are more than 250 Indigenous languages in Australia.
 Including around 800 dialects that have been spoken for tens of thousands of years.
+Each language is specific to a particular place and people and plays an important role in connecting people to country, culture and ancestors.
 There used to be even more languages but after colonisation many were lost.
 Government policies split up family groups and in many cases First Nations people were discouraged or even banned from speaking their language.
 Today around 90% of surviving Indigenous languages are considered critically endangered.
 Which means, not many people speak them and there's a danger of them disappearing.
 Which is why a lot of people around Australia are working to make sure that doesn't happen.
 And young people are playing a huge role in that.
+Online, at home and in classrooms.